CLG Na Piarsaigh

 CLG Na Piarsaigh is a Gaelic Athletic Association club in County Galway.
-The club takes its name from the Irish revolutionaries Pádraic and Willie Pearse.
-Pádraic has a cottage in the area which over looks the club grounds.
+The club takes its name from the Irish revolutionary Pádraic Pearse.
+Pearse had a cottage in the area which over looks the club grounds.
 The club's crest includes the cottage and a swallow.
-The Swallow is taken for the short story he wrote set in ros Muc called Eoghainín na nÉan.
+The swallow is taken for the short story he wrote set in Ros Muc called Eoghainín na nÉan.

 History

-The club was formed in on Easter Sunday 1959 in the old school house of Camus, County Galway.
-The club colors of maroon and green were chosen to represent county and country, maroon for Galway and green for Ireland The catchment area is Ros Muc, Camus and Recess.
+The club was formed in 1959, in the old school house of Camus, County Galway.
+The club colors of maroon and green were chosen to represent county and country, maroon for Galway and green for Ireland.
+The club's catchment area includes Ros Muc, Camus and Recess.